 Why are they not sent to another charity shop?
 Yep, good question!

 I actually know someone who goes and takes the goods out of the bin, and sells them.
 Either for her own money, or most of the time, to give to charity.
 And she has even told the owner of the shop, which got this reply.

 'Well you can do what you want, we don't care, once it's in the rubbish it's nothing to do with us'.

 So, once again, why don't they just send the goods to another charity shop?
 Or maybe a local village hall could sell them for charity.

-It doesn't take a lot common sense now does it?
+It doesn't take a lot of common sense now, does it?
 And I say good for that lady who takes it back out of the bin to sell it.
-At least its going to a good home, or another store.
+At least it's going to a good home, or another store.

 Track Your Donations.

 So now you know all that, do you still want to donate to charity?
-Yes of course you do, but here's a few tips on how to choose the right store.
+Yes of course you do, but here are a few tips on how to choose the right store.